Turkey Wants to Crush U.S. Allies in Syria. That Shouldn't Surprise Anybody.

 Bungled messaging by the Trump administration prompted Turkey’s recent move, although it is also the result of broader questions that have emerged throughout the conflict.
 Since the beginning of the uprising, the U.S. government has struggled to develop a coherent Syria policy.
 The Barack Obama administration, which wanted to prevent American entanglement in another Middle Eastern war, focused its military efforts on countering the Islamic State, given the threat it posed to the homeland and regional allies.
 When U.S. special forces sought ground forces with whom to partner, they found YPG fighters to be effective.
 More importantly, they were willing to fight the Islamic State, whereas other opposition groups prioritized the defeat of the Assad regime.
 Negotiations with Turkey about joint action against the Islamic State were largely unsuccessful.
 The previous administration papered over the geopolitical implications of its YPG partnership in pursuit of its counterterrorism objective.
 The Trump administration has largely adopted this same approach.
 Although State Department officials claim the U.S. relationship with the YPG is “temporary, transactional, and tactical,” it has never been clear if the Defense Department shares this view.
 The Pentagon has played an outsized role in managing counter-Islamic State policy, particularly in the current administration with a leadership dominated by generals.

-Lack of message, discipline, and policy coordination within the Trump administration has complicated this already delicate matter.
+Lack of consistent messaging and policy coordination across the Trump administration has complicated this already delicate matter.
 When President Donald Trump took office, Turkish President Recep Tayyip Erdogan hoped that the United States would reverse its support for the YPG.
 Trump not only maintained the policy but also implemented an Obama-era plan to arm the YPG for the assault on the Islamic State in Raqqa, about which the United State informed Erdogan days before his visit to Washington in May 2017.
 With that battle over, Trump told his counterpart in a November 2017 phone call that the United States would stop supplying weapons to the YPG.
 This move caught the Defense Department off guard, which quickly clarified it was “reviewing pending adjustments.”
 This month, the Pentagon surprised the White House when the allied military headquarters leading the campaign against the Islamic State announced plans for a 30,000-strong border security force with a significant YPG component that would be deployed along the Turkish border.
 When the Turks reacted with predictable anger, the State Department scrambled to control the damage.
 As Secretary of State Rex Tillerson explained: “That entire situation has been misportrayed, misdescribed.
 Some people misspoke.
 We are not creating a border security force at all.”

 Within this context, Turkey’s military actions should not have surprised anyone.
 Despite his fiery rhetoric, Erdogan has largely gritted his teeth as American-backed YPG forces cleared the Islamic State from significant swaths of Syria.
 However, he has consistently proved his readiness to take military action in defense of a clear red line: any moves by the YPG to connect three cantons in northern Syria along the Turkish border into a unified Kurdish region.
 There is concern such territory could be used as a staging ground for attacks on southern Turkey, as well as encourage similar moves toward autonomy by Turkey’s Kurdish population.
 In August 2016, Turkey launched Operation Euphrates Shield, a seven-month mission to clear the remaining Islamic State forces from its border and block movement by the YPG.
 Last October, Erdogan sent forces into Syria as part of a joint mission with Russia and Iran, ostensibly aimed at the Islamic State but with implications for the YPG.
 At that time, Erdogan warned against Kurdish aggression toward Turkish troops: “We have no tolerance for the smallest wrong in Afrin.”